revature-13Aug18-java/code-samples-for-Chandrika-Sinha/Project0/README.md

 pattern.
  + Uses __Java__ to implement the logic for depositing to and withdrawing from bank accounts.
  + Uses __Apache Maven__ as a build automation tool.

-# User Key Prompt Cheat Sheet
- + Enter 'n' to create a new account.
- + Enter 'd' to deposit money.